ramgopal-tummala/iris_KNclassifier/README.md

 # iris_KNclassifier

 As a beginner for Data Science or machine leanring we start with basic Machine learning models.
-There are 2 types if models "Supervised and Unsupervised".
-This iris data set belongs to Supervised learning
+There are 2 types  models we start with  "Supervised and Unsupervised". model we use is under supervised

 Supervised learning: In this model user provides the algorithm with input and desierd output
 Example: